Navigating Immigration Law · · 19 min read

 Address Common Challenges and FAQs

-Navigating the adjustment of status (AOS) process can be daunting, especially when facing urgent legal situations.
+Navigating the Adjustment of Status process can be daunting, especially when facing urgent legal situations.
 Here are some common issues and FAQs to help you through:

 2. How long does the process take?
-Processing times can vary significantly based on individual circumstances and the current workload at USCIS.
-As of 2025, the average processing time for adjustment of status requests is approximately 11 months, but it can take several months to over a year depending on the field office and other factors.
+The timeline varies based on individual circumstances and the current workload at USCIS.
+As of 2025, the average processing time for requests is approximately 11 months, but it can take several months to over a year depending on the field office and other factors.

 3. What if I change my address?
 It is essential to notify USCIS of any address changes promptly.
 Neglecting to do so may lead to missed communication regarding your submission, causing complications or delays.